walles/git-commit-message-plus/README.md

 - Add diagnostic.
 Inspiration from [the docs][diagnostics-docs] and from [an extension][sample-extension].
+  - Mark > 50 chars subject lines on hint level
   - Mark trailing punctuation as an error with hover help and stuff.
   - Mark any second-line text as an error with hover help and stuff.
+  - Make sure diagnostics are applied to newly opened files, not just on file edits
+  - Unit test diagnostics
 - No highlighting of too-long subject lines, leave that to the error reporting ^.
 - Make an icon